 Are you nervous about an upcoming technical interview?
 If so, this post can make things a little easier for you.
-Here are 15 technical interview questions that hiring manager from different companies love asking their candidates:
+Here are 15 technical interview questions that hiring managers from different companies love asking their candidates.

 Technical interview questions hiring managers ask

 Could you tell us about a time you failed?